Analysis Effort

 Example:

-• 60 initial clusters were generated and 5 first minutes of each one were identified.
+were generated and5 first minutes of each one

 Who performed the analysis #